lc-sigurd/CSync/README.md

 [@Owen3H](https://github.com/Owen3H).

 ## Features
-- Can serialize a `ConfigEntry` with a drop-in replacement. (`SyncedEntry`)
+- A serializable, drop-in replacement for `ConfigEntry`: `SyncedEntry`
-- No seperate config file system, retains BepInEx support.
+- No seperate config file system, retains BepInEx support
-- Uses `DataContractSerializer`, a fast and safer alternative to `BinaryFormatter`.
+- Uses `TomlTypeConverter`, the same system used by BepInEx to save/load values to/from config files
-- Provides helpful extension methods.
+- Provides extension methods for conveniently binding `SyncedEntry` instances

 ## Setup & Usage
 A guide to both setting up and using CSync is available on [Lethal Wiki](https://lethal.wiki/dev/apis/csync).